electricimp/imp-central-impt/CommandsManual.md

 Deletes the specified Device Group and, optionally, all of the related builds (Deployments).

-The command fails if the Device Group is the device-under-test target or the production target of another Device Group.
-Use either [`impt dg update`](#device-group-update) to update the device-under-test / production target of the other Device Group, or `impt dg delete` to delete the other Device Group before the specified one.
+The command fails if the Device Group is a device-under-test target or production-device target of another Device Group.
+Use either [`impt dg update`](#device-group-update) to update the the other Device Group’s target, or `impt dg delete` to delete the other Device Group before the specified one.

 The command also fails when the `--force` option is not specified and:

 - There are devices assigned to the specified Device Group.
 Use either the `--force` option, [`impt dg unassign`](#device-group-unassign) or [`impt dg reassign`](#device-group-reassign) to unassign the devices from this Device Group.
 - The Device Group has any Deployments with their *flagged* attribute set to `true`.
 Use either the `--force` option or [`impt build update`](#build-update) to update this attribute.